dscho/xkcd/content/comics/2025-5-12-deposition.md

 Ponytail: If I chisel notes onto these rocks and throw them into the sea, they might be incorporated into some shale cliff in the distant future.

-[Silhouetted scene of Ponytail as she throws multiple rocks off frame to the right, Cueball watching from behind her]
+[Silhouetted scene of Ponytail as she throws multiple rocks into the off-frame river to the right, Cueball watching from behind her]

 [From off-panel, sound effect of a rock hitting water:] PLOP

-[Two 'bug-eyed aliens', sitting in personal 'hover-saucers' look rightwards at an exposed rock-face.
-A pick and shovel are left stuck in the ground, and one of the 'saucers' sports a mechanical arm currently holding a loose fragment of rock.
+[Two aliens with snail-like eyestalks and large eyes, with mechanical lower bodies resembling small flying saucers look rightwards at an exposed rock-face.
+A pick and shovel are left stuck in the ground, and the right alien's saucer sports a mechanical arm currently holding a loose fragment of rock.
 There are three question marks above the alien on the left and two question marks next to the alien on the right]

 [Panel label:] 100 million years later...